 Are you thinking of living in Basildon?

-Basildon boasts excellent transport links to larger towns in and around the area.
+There are excellent transport links between Basildon and larger towns in the area.

 Living in Basildon gives locals access to the stunning Essex countryside.

 Several coastal towns are also easily accessible by road or rail in the area surrounding the town.

 Moving to a new area is never straightforward.

 Gathering as much information as possible about an area before moving is vital.

 If you are considering living in Basildon, this article is for you.

 Those interested in moving to Essex’s affordable commuter town can find all the top tips here.